Komornica

+The postal code of Komornica is 05-124.

 From 1975 to 1998, the village was part of the Warsaw Voivodeship.

 Komornica culture

 The oldest traces of settlements (e.g. flint tools) in the territory of the Wieliszew commune were discovered at numerous archaeological sites near the village of Komornica, dating as far back as 8000 BC.
 Named the Komornica culture, the traces of this Mesolithic archaeological culture have been found in parts of Poland, Germany, Denmark, and southern Sweden.